maxx4688/java-key-store.md/Docs.md

 - with a hyfen this could be a bulletlist
 - And now you can easily define: `a text`

-- Just using the triplet of upper mark results simple format with white colour
+- Just using the backquote three times results simple format with white colour
 ```
 {
   "call": ["man", "horse", "Cat"]
 }
 ```
-- Whereas adding `json` after the upper mark results coloured snippet
+- Whereas adding `any code format` after the backquote results coloured snippet of that same programming language.
 ```json
 {
   "call": ["man", "horse", "Cat"]